App lifecycle

 ## Zero-code and low-code authoring[](#zero-code-and-low-code-authoring "Direct link to Zero-code and low-code authoring")

-Comind.work supports two authoring modes with bidirectional sync:
+Comind.work supports two authoring modes:

 * **Zero-code** - a visual app editor in the web UI.
 Create and edit apps by clicking - fields, actions, layouts, no code written.